 Offering good sound quality and some nice, user-friendly touches at a relatively low price, the Audio-Technica AT-LP60BK is our top recommendation for those that have just inherited a stack of records, but have no way to play them.
 For just $100 this turntable offers decent sound and a foolproof interface, so you can get that vinyl creating dulcet tones at the simple push of a button.
-Sure its sound quality is noticeably thinner than that of the more expensive models, but in terms of sound per dollar it can't be beat.
+Sure its sound quality is noticeably thinner than that of the more expensive models, but in terms of sound per dollar it can't be beaten.
 If you want better sound quality the Audio Technica AT-LP120BK-USB is more melodious and similarly easy to use, but it costs three times as much.
 If you're on a budget or don't want to make a big investment into a turntable until you know if you like the vinyl experience, the AT-LP60BK is a perfect choice.

 Audio-Technica AT-LP60BK Review

 Pros: Inexpensive, good sound, fully automatic operation

 Cons: Dynamic range is a bit stunted, little adjustability

 The Audio-Technica AT-LP60BK was a fairly average performer in our testing, but its low price makes it a great value.